Little Pro on 2018-08-31 Views: Update:2019-04-09

-The UN Sub-committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) has published its latest report in Aug 2018 which includes proposed changes to the 7th edition of UN GHS (GHS revision 7).
-In this article, we will give you a summary of what changes to expect in GHS revision 8.
+The UN Sub-committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) has published its latest report in March 2019 which includes approved changes to the 7th edition of UN GHS (GHS revision 7).

 Aerosols will be classified in one of the three categories of this hazard class, according to Table 2.3.1, depending on: